Have you suffered financial harm as a result of a crime? If so, you are entitled to compensation for your losses, including reimbursement for:

 When a defendant is convicted and sentenced in connection with a criminal case, the judge will issue an order directing the defendant to compensate the victim for economic losses resulting from the crime.
 This order is called a victim restitution order.

-The amount of compensation called for in the restitution order is referred to as restitution.
+The amount of compensation called for in the order of restitution is referred to as restitution.

 Definition of Victim